Methadone Clinic Martinsburg, WV

 Call (866) 434-2077 for 24/7 help with treatment.

-Martinsburg Institute is a methadone clinic in Martinsburg, WV located in Berkeley County at 223 Eagle School Road, 25404 zip code area that also includes suboxone treatment services.
+Martinsburg Institute is a methadone clinic in Martinsburg, WV situated in Berkeley County at 223 Eagle School Road, 25404 zip code area that also includes suboxone treatment services.
 Martinsburg Institute provides methadone maintenance and methadone detox.
-In addition, Martinsburg Institute offers case management, self-help groups and housing services.
-Martinsburg Institute provides opioid treatment for young adults and adults.
-Martinsburg Institute also offers detox service that consists of: opioid detox.
+In addition, Martinsburg Institute provides housing services, case management and self-help groups.
+Martinsburg Institute includes opioid treatment for adults and young adults.
+Martinsburg Institute also provides detox service that includes: opioid detox.

-Behavioral Health Services Of Shenandoah Valley Medical Sys Inc is a methadone clinic in Martinsburg, WV situated at 99 Tavern Road, 25401 zip code.
-Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
-In addition, Behavioral Health Services Of Shenandoah Valley Medical Sys Inc offers domestic violence services, housing services and mental health services.
-Behavioral Health Services Of Shenandoah Valley Medical Sys Inc includes opioid treatment for young adults and adults.
+Behavioral Health Services Of Shenandoah Valley Medical Sys Inc is a methadone treatment center in Martinsburg, WV situated at 99 Tavern Road, 25401 zip code area.
+Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
+Also, Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides domestic violence services, recovery coaches and early intervention for HIV.
+Behavioral Health Services Of Shenandoah Valley Medical Sys Inc provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.